-Risk assessments allow the Municipality to consider the extent to which potential events might have an impact on the achievement of objectives.
+Annual risk assessments allow the Municipality to consider the extent to which potential events might have an impact on the achievement of objectives.
+Annual risk assessments will be done on both operational and strategic levels.

 Cape Agulhas Municipality assess events from two perspectives, namely impact and likelihood and normally uses the quantitative method i.e. risk rating scales for both the inherent and residual basis.

-o Risk Rating Scale / Inherent Risks
+Risk Rating Scale / Inherent Risks